fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Custom permissions.md

 This access control allows you to enable or disable HTTPS-based access.

-For example, the following code indicates that only HTTPS-based access is allowed:
+For example, the following code indicates that only HTTPS-based access is allowed.

 ```
 {
 "Statement": [
 {